-COMPOSITION OF THE ESG COMMITTEE AS OF DECEMBER 31, 2024
+COMPOSITION OF THE ESG COMMITTEE AS OF DECEMBER 31, 20241

-Victoria Steinbruch Deputy CEO - Chair of the ESG Committee Felipe Steinbruch Head of Innovation - Vice-Chair of the ESG Committee Alberto de Senna Santos Advisor to the CEO - Member Alexandre de Campos Lyra Head of Steelmaking - Member Antônio Marco Campos Rabello Chief Financial Officer - Member Claudia Maria Sarti Manager of Corporate Legal, Governance, and Capital Markets - Member Edvaldo Araújo Rabelo Head of Cement - Member Enéas Garcia Diniz Executive director - Member Felipe Spiri General Manager of Innovation - Member Harry Morgenstern Chief Procurement and Investment Officer - Member Helena Brennand Guerra Head of Sustainability, HSE & Assets - Member Igor Estrada Gouvea Head of Audit, Risk, and Compliance - Member Leonardo de Abreu Head of People and Management - Member Marcelo Cunha Ribeiro Executive director - Member Monica Garcia Fogazza Rego Chair of the CSN Foundation - Member Nuno Francisco Bruno Saramago Head of Logistics Planning and Special Sales - Member Pedro Barros Mercadante Oliva Chief Financial & Investor Relations Officer, CSN Mineração, and Advisor to the CEO - Member Rogério Gonçalves Pizeta Head of Energy- Member Ubaldo Marques Silva Filho Head of Procurement - Member
+Victoria Steinbruch Deputy CEO - Chair of the ESG Committee Felipe Steinbruch Head of Innovation - Vice-Chair of the ESG Committee Alberto de Senna Santos Advisor to the CEO - Member Alexandre de Campos Lyra Head of Steelmaking - Member Antônio Marco Campos Rabello Chief Financial Officer - Member Claudia Maria Sarti Manager of Corporate Legal, Governance, and Capital Markets - Member Edvaldo Araújo Rabelo Head of Cement - Member Enéas Garcia Diniz Executive director - Member Felipe Spiri General Manager of Innovation - Member Harry Morgenstern Chief Procurement and Investment Officer - Member Helena Brennand Guerra Head of Sustainability, HSE & Assets - Member Igor Estrada Gouvea Head of Audit, Risk, and Compliance - Member Leonardo de Abreu Head of People and Management - Member Marcelo Cunha Ribeiro Executive director - Member Monica Garcia Fogazza Rego Chair of the CSN Foundation - Member Nuno Francisco Bruno Saramago Head of Logistics Planning and Special Sales - Member Pedro Barros Mercadante Oliva Chief Financial & Investor Relations Officer, CSN Mineração, and Advisor to the CEO - Member Rogério Gonçalves Pizeta Head of Energy- Member Ubaldo Marques Silva Filho Head of Procurement - Member 1 The ECC Committee is composed of 10 members of whom 211% are women and 70.0% are mon.
+By age group, 47.4% are good between 20 and 50, and 50, and 52.6% are over 50.

-The ESG Committee is composed of 19 members, of whom 21.1% are women and 78.9% are men.
+1 The ESG Committee is composed of 19 members, of whom 21.1% are women and 78.9% are men.
 By age group, 47.4% are aged between 30 and 50, and 52.6% are over 50.